Kentico/KInspector/CONTRIBUTING.md

 ### Testing
 Unfortunately, we don't have an environment for integration tests ready yet (we're [working on it](https://github.com/Kentico/KInspector/issues/13)).
 That means you must test your module manually.
-Make sure that your module runs on every supported Kentico CMS instances that you declared in the module metadata.
+Make sure that your module runs on every supported Kentico instances that you declared in the module metadata.
 Meanwhile, you can write some unit tests.

 ### Learn how to write good commit messages